 Before you begin conducting a vulnerability assessment, you need to establish a methodology:

-- Identify where your most sensitive data is stored.
+- Identify where you store your most sensitive data.

 - Uncover hidden sources of data.